carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 ![](../fig/github_screenshot_conflicting_PR.png)

-It is possible to resolve this conflict in github by clicking the 'Resolve Conflicts' button.
+In this case, it is possible to resolve this conflict in github by clicking the 'Resolve Conflicts' button.
-However we will resolve this conflict locally as we did before with our branches.
+However, we will reuse the skills we learned earlier to resolve this conflict locally, as we did in our branching conflict.

 First we need to pull down the changes from upstream's `master` branch into our `addFrance` branch.